Available In Wexford, PA

 - Helps improve some forms of mild to moderate urinary incontinence

 The G-Shot procedure begins with a simple blood draw.
-The growth factors from the PRP are extracted from the blood sample and injected into a sufficiently numbed areas near the clitoris and upper vagina.
+The growth factors are extracted from the blood sample and injected into a sufficiently numbed areas near the clitoris and upper vagina.
 Local anesthetic cream is used in the areas to ensure patients experience as little discomfort as possible during the procedure.

 - Minimally-invasive treatment requiring local numbing cream